 Policy 12.6.4 - Identify and prioritize improved connectivity throughout the city street system.

-Finding: The suggested improvements will serve existing and projected travel demands projected by the TSP and through an additional analysis of travel demand with a more conservative estimate (more employment) in the future.
-The Meyers Road Extension Corridor Plan includes a compilation of projects identified in the TSP.
-This plan identified capacity improvements that meet the needs of pedestrians and bicyclists by completing sidewalks and bicycle lanes throughout the corridor, and a multi-use path in the northwest corner of the corridor.
-The extension connects to of existing sidewalks, paths and bicycle lanes in the surrounding areas of the corridor, linking parks, schools, churches and other destination locations.
+Finding: Complies as Proposed.
+The creation of the plan included a traffic study conducted by David Evans and Associates, a City consultant.
+The suggested improvements will serve existing and projected travel demands identified in the TSP.
+The Meyers Road Extension Corridor Plan identified capacity improvements that meet the needs of pedestrians and bicyclists by completing sidewalks and bicycle lanes throughout the corridor, and a multi-use path in the northwest corner of the corridor.
+The street extension connects to existing sidewalks, paths and bicycle lanes in the surrounding areas of the corridor, linking parks, schools, churches and other destination locations.
 It will provide a major connection to the new Glen Oak Park being planned.
-In addition, the plan will improve the intersection of Meyers/OR 213 by including capacity improvements for the intersection and a four way signal improvement with crosswalks.
+In addition, the plan will improve the intersection of Meyers/OR 213 with a four way signal and associated crosswalks.
 The intersection improvements will ease delays and increase the capacity of the intersection for vehicles as well as pedestrians and bicyclists.
-The concept plan specifies that the Meyers Road/High School Avenue intersection will have four-way stop control and painted crosswalks.
-The new intersection with the connector street to CCC and Meyers will include a stop sign on the connector street.
+The corridor plan specifies that the Meyers Road/High School Avenue intersection will have four-way stop control and painted crosswalks.
+The new intersection with the connector street to Clackamas Community College and Meyers Road will include a stop sign on the connector street.